Welcome to Part Two of Talking Human Rights’ special series, Palestinian Gandhi on Trial with our guest, Issa Amro.

 If you travel to Hebron, you will have no trouble finding a settler to tell you these stories.
 To the settlers, it is a source of pride to have defied their own government, and to have pushed their own government continually to allow, little by little, their presence to take hold in the city.
 They are very effective activists.

-So, these are the things you will learn and see walking around in Hebron and you should know them before listening to the interview, so it just makes better sense to you.
+So, these are the things you will learn and see walking around in Hebron and you should know them before listening to our interview, so it just makes better sense to you.

 Heather: Issa, a question I have always wanted to ask you is, When did you first become politically conscious?
 I have been wondering if the First Intifada and all of its non-violent organizing had an impact on you?